-In some cases, percentages or yes/no indicators (e.g. absence of certain chemicals/dangerous substances) can also be appropriate and useful.
+In some cases, percentages or yes/no indicators (for example, absence of certain chemicals/dangerous substances) can also be appropriate and useful.

 While some processes need only to consider a single stage (car emissions, for example, occur mainly in the use stage), others (such as CO2 emissions from cement manufacturing) include the life cycle stages of quarrying, grinding raw materials, clinker production, grinding cement and storage/transport.
 This requires a cradle-to-gate life cycle evaluation.
 More complex systems could require the combination of processes relating to several products or services.

 Data collection and data quality, including quantification algorithms, need to be well defined.
 This includes assigning responsibilities for collecting the data, precise definition of the kind and format of data needed, measurement and test procedures, quality assurance and verification, averaging, time coverage, conversion factors, credits and deductions, and other aspects.

+The rules for reporting the results of comparisons should include at least the following elements:

+a description of the indicator, including units (e.g. kg CO2-emissions per tonne cement from cradle to factory gate);

+a sound rationale for the indicator and its relevance;

+the time coverage (e.g. calendar year, fiscal year, results for one or several subsequent years);

+the geographical coverage (site, country, region, global);

+an explanation of other relevant aspects relating to organizational and indicator boundaries;

+assessment of uncertainty of results.